Meech Lake Accord: Final days

-The apparent success of the negotiations was offset by a severe public relations blunder the following day: Mulroney, when describing the negotiation process to The Globe and Mail, stated that he had intentionally scheduled the final conference until the last few days before the amendment could be passed to put pressure on the attendees, which would allow him to "roll the dice" and force the deal to go through.
+The apparent success of the negotiations was offset by a severe public relations blunder by Mulroney the following day.
+When describing the negotiation process to The Globe and Mail, the prime minister stated that he had intentionally scheduled the final conference until the last few days before the amendment could be passed to put pressure on the attendees, which would allow him to "roll the dice" and force the deal to go through.

-Susan Delacourt and Graham Fraser reported Mulroney's remark, which prompted general outrage in both the political class and in the public for its apparently flippant nature, which contrasted heavily with Mulroney's somber language and remarks about the necessity of the accord passing during the previous conference.
-Filmon and Wells both expressed their displeasure with the remark, and Filmon declared that, while he would place the accord in front of the Manitoba legislature, he would not exempt the accord from public hearing requirements.
-Liberal leader Jean Chrétien, who had been considering endorsing the Accords, backed off after the remark.
-Peterson and Stanley Hartt, Mulroney's chief of staff, believed that the remark killed any chance of the accord passing.
+Susan Delacourt and Graham Fraser reported Mulroney's remark, prompting general outrage in both the political class and the public for its apparently flippant nature, which contrasted heavily with Mulroney's sombre language and remarks about the necessity of the Accord passing during the previous conference.
+Filmon and Wells both expressed their displeasure with the remark, and Filmon declared that, while he would place the Accord in front of the Manitoba legislature, he would not exempt it from public hearing requirements.
+Liberal leadership contender Jean Chrétien, who had been considering endorsing the Accord, backed off after the remark.
+Peterson and Stanley Hartt, Mulroney's chief of staff, believed that the remark killed any chance of the Accord passing.
 Wells had determined that a referendum was impractical in the short time period, and arranged for the Accord to be put to a free vote in the Newfoundland House of Assembly, with himself opposing ratification.
-In a highly unusual maneuver, Mulroney, Peterson, and McKenna addressed the House of Assembly and urged them to accept the Accord.
+In a highly unusual manoeuvre, Mulroney, Peterson, and McKenna addressed the House of Assembly and urged it to accept the Accord.